Instruction for Authors

 *Conflict of Interest & Copyright Transfer Form: Authors must state all possible conflicts of interest in the manuscript, including financial, consultant, institutional and other relationships that might lead to bias or a conflict of interest.
 If there is no conflict of interest, this should also be explicitly stated as none declared.
 In addition, copyright transfer form is to be completed by corresponding author submitting manuscripts to the International Journal of Pediatrics.
-This form should be printed and signed by the corresponding author and then emailed to the Editor.
+This form should be printed and signed by the corresponding author and then submitted via website to the Editor.
 The corresponding author is responsible for the accuracy and completeness of the submitted information.
 Please submit both forms via the website.

 Format of Manuscripts: